AlexanderMakarov/activitywatch-ets/README.md

 - All timestamps are rounded to seconds.
 Other details and more fine-grained rules may be checked in [config.py](/activity_merger/config/config.py) file.

+## Setup

+- Install Python 3.6+.
+- Open root folder and run `pip3 install -r requirements.txt`.
+- (only for Outlook Calendar events scraping) Install [geckodriver](https://github.com/mozilla/geckodriver) from GitHub repo [Releases](https://github.com/mozilla/geckodriver/releases) page.
+For Linux it is just extracting binary into some place in PATH.

 ## ActivityWatch extra data.

 To add Jira and MS Exchange Calendar events was decided to use "on-demand importers" instead of "real time watchers" because: